aboutcode-org/aboutcode/README.md

 ### **What**

-ScanCode LIcenseDB is a free and open database of software and related licenses with over 2400 curated license texts, their metadata and ScanCode license detection rules.
+ScanCode LicenseDB is a free and open database of software and related licenses with over 2400 curated license texts, their metadata and ScanCode license detection rules.
 There is a public database available at: [https://scancode-licensedb.aboutcode.org/](https://scancode-licensedb.aboutcode.org/)

 ### **Why**

-ScanCode LIcenseDB provides the most comprehensive list of software license identifiers, supporting SPDX-compliant license expressions.
+ScanCode LicenseDB provides the most comprehensive list of software license identifiers, supporting SPDX-compliant license expressions.
 API access is available to the public database.

 ### **Maintainer**

-The primary ScanCode LIcenseDB maintainers are [https://github.com/AyanSinhaMahapatra](https://github.com/AyanSinhaMahapatra) and [https://github.com/DennisClark](https://github.com/DennisClark)
+The primary ScanCode LicenseDB maintainers are [@AyanSinhaMahapatra](https://github.com/AyanSinhaMahapatra) and [@DennisClark](https://github.com/DennisClark)

 ## **ScanCode Workbench**